The Feast of the Exaltation of the Holy Cross in Jerusalem

 When is it celebrated?

-On September 14th, the Latin Patriarch of Jerusalem, the Franciscan Custos, and the innumerable Catholic religious orders which are represented in Jerusalem come together to celebrate the Feast of the Exaltation of the Holy Cross.
-However, it is known by another name by the Orthodox Church, which is the Feast of the Elevation of the Holy Cross.
-The Greek, Russian, Arab and Romanian Orthodox communities celebrate this feast on another day as well, which is September 27th.
+On September 14, the Latin Patriarch of Jerusalem, the Franciscan Custos, and the many Catholic religious orders represented in Jerusalem come together to celebrate the Feast of the Exaltation of the Holy Cross.
+The Orthodox Church knows it by another name, the Feast of the Elevation of the Holy Cross.
+The Greek, Russian, Arab and Romanian Orthodox communities observe the feast on September 27.

 Which Christian denominations celebrate it?

-While the feast may not be well known in the Catholic Church outside of the Holy Land, it is one of the principal feasts of the Latin Patriarchate, which identifies itself as having apostolic succession to the first bishop of Jerusalem, Saint James the Greater, one of the Twelve Apostles also known as “The Brother of the Lord.”
+While the feast may not be widely known in the Catholic Church outside the Holy Land, it is one of the principal feasts of the Latin Patriarchate, which traces its apostolic succession to the first bishop of Jerusalem, Saint James the Greater, one of the Twelve Apostles, also known as "The Brother of the Lord."

 How is the feast celebrated in Jerusalem?

-Today the feast continues to be celebrated with great enthusiasm and reverence in the Christian Quarter of the Old City of Jerusalem.
-In many ways the feast marks the beginning of the autumn season, when pilgrims from across the world arrive in greater numbers.
-Masses at the Church of the Holy Sepulchre are followed by evening processions throughout the Christian Quarter.
-It is a powerful, moving testament to the enduring faith of Christians and Christianity in the Holy Land, in both times of struggle and triumph.
+The feast is still observed with great fervor and reverence in the Christian Quarter of the Old City of Jerusalem.
+In many ways it marks the beginning of the autumn season, when pilgrims from across the world arrive in greater numbers.
+Masses at the Church of the Holy Sepulchre are followed by evening processions through the Christian Quarter.
+It is a powerful, moving testament to the enduring faith of Christians in the Holy Land, in times of struggle and times of triumph alike.

 How important is the actual Holy Cross?